hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 38003495.0         bash                 bcbio          1    RUNNING      0:0
 ```

 This can give you a nice overview of your recently completed jobs.
 It gives you information about the jobs that ran, are running or pending.
-However, there is an jobs report that was developed by the folks at HMS-RC that is more informative and the command is  called `O2_jobs_report`.
+However, there is a jobs report that was developed by the folks at HMS-RC that is more informative and the command is  called `O2_jobs_report`.
 Let's take a look at it:

  ```bash
 O2_jobs_report